shahedk/image-resizer/README.md

 The above script will start the container at http://localhost:8080

 ##### Resize images from url
-Specify the image url, desired height, width and output format in the parameters.
+Specify the image url and desired settings in the parameters.
 The response will contain the output image:

 ```
 http://localhost:8080/resize?url={image url}&h={height}&w={width}&f={format}